filesender/filesender/docs/index.md

 The latest production release is [1.6.1, released on December 30th 2015](https://downloads.filesender.org/filesender-1.6.1.tar.gz).
-There have been a series of beta releases for version 2.0 the most recent being [beta3, released on 10th February 2018](https://github.com/filesender/filesender/releases).
+There have been a series of beta releases for version 2.0 the most recent being [beta4, released on 14th March 2018](https://github.com/filesender/filesender/releases).
 You are encouraged to use the latest 2.0 beta release if possible as migration to later beta releases and the final 2.0 release will be much simpler.